BlitterStudio/amiberry/docs/README.md

       sudo apt-get install libraspberrypi-dev

+Or if you're using an Arch-based distro (e.g. Manjaro), you can use these instead:

+      sudo pacman -S base-devel sdl2 sdl2_ttf sdl2_image libxml2 flac mpg123 libmpeg2

 ## Getting Amiberry

 The latest stable releases come with binaries, that you can download from the [Releases](https://github.com/midwan/amiberry/releases) area.